 3. Phong Nha Lake House

-Phong Nha lake house is a luxury place with a cozy atmosphere and well-equipped rooms.
-Located right ịn the middle of nature, next to a lake makes this place stunning and romantic.
+Phong Nha Lake House is a luxury place with a cozy atmosphere and well-equipped rooms.
+Located right ịn the middle of nature and next to a lake, this place is stunning and romantic.
 If you are on vacation and all you want to do is just relax and refresh, this one would be ideal.

 Phone: Office: +84 252 367 5999